 When Steve Bevilacqua decided to get back into the asphalt business, he knew he wanted to do a number of things differently this time around.
 He had plans to steal a page from the ready-mix playbook and add an asphalt-on-demand component to the new operation.
 He wanted to keep operating costs down by protecting his aggregate from the elements.
 He wanted to be a smaller yet more responsive company than his previous undertaking.

 In spite of all this desire for change, however, there were some things that had proven so positive in the past, so tried-and-true that, to change them would simply be counter-productive.
-His choice of asphalt plant (a 300-tph ADM MileMaker) and crushing plant (an Eagle 1200-25CC) were two of those items that are back for an encore.
-Knowing what to change and what to keep, coupled with a great relationship with his equipment dealer, has resulted in Bevilacqua Asphalt, one of the most successful, innovative, asphalt plants in southeastern Mass.
+His choice of asphalt plant (a 300 tons/hour ADM MileMaker) and crushing plant (an Eagle 1200-25CC) were two of those items that are back for an encore.
+Knowing what to change and what to keep intact, coupled with a great relationship with his equipment dealer, has resulted in Bevilacqua Asphalt, one of the most successful, innovative, asphalt plants in southeastern Mass.

 Second time around